open-cogsci/osdoc/include/api/python_workspace_api.md

 __Example__

-To implement an experiment fully programatically:
+To implement an experiment fully programmatically:

 ~~~ .python
 from libopensesame.python_workspace_api import (